What advice do you have for expats having a baby in Australia?

 We asked expat moms who gave birth in Australia about their experiences and advice they have for other moms to be.
 They said...

 "It is important to plan ahead when having a baby in Australia.
 Make sure to research any laws, regulations and customs related to childbirth and parenting in the country.
 Gather all of the medical service providers needed for prenatal care and labor, delivery and postpartum care.
 Become familiar with the type of insurance you will need for pregnancy and newborn care.
 Ask for guidance from other expats and Australian citizens about childbirth and maternity services, visit options, and support groups that can help.
-Finally, make time for yourself to relax and enjoy your pregnancy, as well as get familiar with your new home in Australia," commented one expat who made the move to Australia.
+Finally, make time for yourself to relax and enjoy your pregnancy, as well as get familiar with your new home in Australia," said another expat in Australia.

 Please login to continue reading this article.